FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `populateTransactionPredicateData`

-Once you've instantiated a `new Predicate` you will want to create a transaction request containing the `gasLimit` and `maxFee` then pass this to the `populateTransactionPredicateData` method which will populate the transaction with the required data to be sent to the node.
+Once you've instantiated a `new Predicate` you will want to create a transaction request containing the `gasLimit` and `maxFee` and then pass this to the `populateTransactionPredicateData` method, which will populate the transaction with the required data to be sent to the node.

 <<< @/../../docs-snippets/src/guide/predicates/interacting-with-predicates.test.ts#interacting-with-predicates-4{ts:line-numbers}